kapitannwel/simple-javascript-validator/readme.md

 - required = Value must be required
 - number = Value must be a number
-- date = Value must be a number
 - email = Value must be an email
 - date = Value must be a valid date format
 - gtzero = Select tag must have a value